mark-addy/jdg-websocket-ee7/README.md

 	cp ${source}/src/main/resources/wildfly/* ${wildfly-home}

 Run the install, this process:

  1. Extracts the distribution
- 2. Creates a management user (using your default login name, with a password of "	Password1!")
+ 2. Creates a management user (using your default login name, with a password of "Password1!")
  3. Moves a cli script to the bin directory
  4. Starts wildfly in domain mode

+Here is the command:

 	${wildfly-home}/install-wildfly.sh